Empowering IBM Software Users Worldwide

 Those companies didn’t want to spend.
 They wanted help.

 IBM had been letting go tens of thousands of employees and in 2014, the layoff surge seemed to be accelerating with estimates of over 250,000 in the firing line to be replaced with the “newer” and “younger” skilled workers.
-Tomás immediately began reaching out to IBM Z Mainframe technical engineers who were recently let go from the company.
-He knew personally that these were the cream of the crop from a product expert level.
+Tomás & Rowan immediately began reaching out to their network of IBM engineers who were recently let go from the company.
+They knew personally that these were the cream of the crop from a product expert level.
 Not only would their skill form the baseline for the level of IBM software knowledge Origina would have internally, their experience would also lead the company to find and hire the best IBM software experts in the world.

 With a growing team of Global IBM Experts now in place, and a technical council of some of the most experienced IBM specialists in the world vetting their recruitment and hiring, Origina opened the doors for IBM third-party software support.
 In a short period of time, the company has blown those doors open, scaling to support over 100 of the world’s largest companies – with many being Fortune 500 – and their mission-critical IBM software.
 At the heart of that spectacular growth were the people who had built the service from the ground up to suit the needs of Origina’s customers.